anahita83radfar/online-quiz/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fanahita83radfar.github.io%2Fonline-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)
 - JavaScript
   - No errors were found when passing through the official  [Jshint validator](https://jshint.com/).
-    - The following metrics were returned for play.js file:
+    - The following metrics were returned for the play.js file:
     - There are 7 functions in this file.
     - Function with the largest signature take 2 arguments, while the median is 0.
     - Largest function has 13 statements in it, while the median is 2.
     - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

-    - The following metrics were returned for submit.js file:
+    - The following metrics were returned for the submit.js file:
     - There are 2 functions in this file.
     - Function with the largest signature take 2 arguments, while the median is 1.5.
     - Largest function has 8 statements in it, while the median is 4.
     - The most complex function has a cyclomatic complexity value of 2 while the median is 1.5.

-    - The following metrics were returned for highscores.js file:
+    - The following metrics were returned for the highscores.js file:
     - There is only one function in this file.
     - It takes one argument.
     - This function contains only one statement.